HOME | JAPANESE |

 2.2 In the case of change in the length and width of heart curve to be used as a petal of flower

 In this case, we return to a heart curve (as shown in Fig.1 and which is used as the material of a petal) in the (x, y) coordinate expression.
-This expression is described in the following two equations with the ratio of expansion and contraction in the y direction.
+This expression is described in the following two equations with |

 When the above figures are painted, the following ones are drawn.
 If clicked, an expanded line drawing appears.